-We currently hold seven issued United States patents, two issued European patents and one issued French patent.
-We have more than 30 patent applications pending in the United States and we intend to pursue corresponding patent coverage in other countries to the extent we believe such coverage is justified, appropriate, and cost efficient.
+As of March 31, 2006, we held eight issued United States patents, two issued European patents and one issued French patent and we had more than 30 patent applications pending in the United States.
+We intend to pursue corresponding patent coverage in other countries to the extent we believe such coverage is justified, appropriate, and cost efficient.
 There can be no guarantee that any of our pending applications or continuation patent applications will be granted.
 In addition, there could be infringement, invalidity, co-inventorship or similar claims brought by third parties with respect to any of our currently issued patents or any patents that may be issued to us in the future.
-For example, administrative opposition proceedings asking the European Patent Office to reconsider the allowance of our newest European patent have recently been filed.
+For example, administrative opposition proceedings asking the European Patent Office to reconsider the allowance of our newest European patent were filed in 2005 and remain pending.
 Any such claims, whether or not successful, could be extremely costly, could damage our reputation and brand and substantially harm our business and results of operations.

 Our primary brand is "VistaPrint."
 We hold trademark registrations for the VistaPrint trademark in 15 jurisdictions, including registrations in our major markets of the United States, the European Union, Canada and Japan.
 Additional applications for the VistaPrint mark are pending.
 Our competitors or other entities may adopt names similar to ours, thereby impeding our ability to build brand identity and possibly leading to customer confusion.
-There are several companies that currently incorporate or may incorporate in the future "Vista" into their company, product or service names, such as Microsoft Corporation's announced decision to name its next generation operating system "Microsoft Windows Vista."
+There are several companies that currently incorporate or may incorporate in the future "Vista" into their company, product or service names, such as Microsoft Corporation's decision to name its next generation operating system "Microsoft Windows Vista."
 There could be potential trade name or trademark infringement claims brought by owners of other registered trademarks or trademarks that incorporate variations of the term VistaPrint or our other trademarks.
 Any claims or customer confusion related to our trademarks could damage our reputation and brand and substantially harm our business and results of operations.